Usualdosage/SalesTax/README.md

 Service consumption should be done through dependency injection using the `ISalesTaxService` interface.

 ## Unit Tests
-Contains both mock and integration tests to exercise the code.
-Mock tests do not call the actual API, whereas the integration tests do.
+Contains integration tests to exercise the code.
+Order is mocked based on API documentation.

 ## Dependencies